-In the early 1980s, the UK Government decided to take an interventionist approach in the oil and gas business in the UKCS, relaxing the petroleum fiscal regime a number of times.
+In the early 1980s the UK Government appears to have believed that adopting a proprietorial regime would lead to a slowdown in oil and gas investments in the UKCS.
+Therefore, the Government decided to take an interventionist approach in the oil and gas business in the UKCS, relaxing the petroleum fiscal regime a number of times.
 The Government's rationale at the time was that relaxing the oil and gas taxation system would bring more investment into the UK North Sea and this would drive more oil and gas production and hence more tax revenues; in other words, adopting the non-proprietorial type of governance would result in a win-win scenario.

 But the evidence for the period from 1993 to 2002 appears to indicate that this did not happen, and that what had actually happened was that while oil and gas companies enjoyed windfall profits and enhanced their cash flow as a result of the three tax relaxations, the UK Government lost tax revenues (Abdo, 2006; 2009; 2010a).
-These three petroleum tax relaxations have collectively eased the uncertainty of the UK petroleum fiscal regime significantly and lead to an increase in companies' profits and cash flow at the expense of the UK Government and its citizens.
-These changes, in our view, fit the description of a non-proprietorial philosophy.
+This may have been a key reason why UK petroleum tax policy makers decided to change the governance model for the country's mineral resources and move back towards a proprietorial regime, while assuming that market forces would bring the required balance to the relationship between oil companies and the Government.